subedigaurav/dct-image-steganography/readme.md

 # DCT LSB Image Steganography Project
 It is a full-fledged JavaFX Application for hiding text messages in JPEG image.
-The technique is known as [Steganography](https://en.wikipedia.org/wiki/Steganography) <br />
+The technique is known as [Steganography](https://en.wikipedia.org/wiki/Steganography) <br /><br />
-This project is the implementation of my own research paper.
-The paper can be found [here](http://kec.edu.np/a-secure-and-effective-pattern-based-steganographic-method-in-coloured-jpeg-images/).
+**This project is the implementation of my own research paper**.
+The corresponding paper can be found [here](http://kec.edu.np/a-secure-and-effective-pattern-based-steganographic-method-in-coloured-jpeg-images/).

 ## Installing
 ### Pre-requisites